gameDNAstudio/gameDNAinstaller/README.md

 * **Required Unreal Engine 4.16 or above.**

 ## Features
-* Automatic SDK downloader and installer
+* Automatic SDK downloader and installer.
-* Updating SDK from the cloud
+* Updating SDK from the cloud.
-* No more downloading and creating packages on your own
+* No more downloading and creating packages on your own.
-* Just one click and it will do everything for you
+* Just one click and it will do everything for you.
-* Out-of-the-box for Windows, macOS, and Linux
+* Out-of-the-box for Windows, macOS, and Linux.

 ## User Guide
 More info about plugin and installation instructions you can find in [User Guide](Documentation/gameDNAinstaller_UserGuide.pdf).